conduktor/conduktor-docs/docs/gateway/concepts/index.md

 Virtual Cluster concept is entirely optional.
 If you choose not to configure any Virtual Clusters, Conduktor Gateway will act as a transparent proxy for your backing Kafka Cluster.
 This default mode, all topics and resources will be visible and accessible as usual, without any additional configuration.
 :::

-Check the detailed [Virtual Clusters Concept page](/gateway/concepts/virtual-clusters) for more details
+Check the detailed [Virtual Clusters Concept page](/gateway/concepts/virtual-clusters) for more details.

 ## Other interesting features